 Legal Information About Construction Accident Lawsuits in New York

 Construction workers in New York state have some special legal protections in the event of injury in a construction site accident.
-Those protections include the possibility of an independent personal injury lawsuit against any third parties (non-employers) who carried responsibility for the accident; and New York’s scaffolding and ladder laws, which allow construction workers to step outside the workers’ compensation system and sue their employers directly if they are injured in a fall from scaffolding.
+Those protections include the possibility of an independent personal injury lawsuit against any third parties (non-employers) who are found to be responsible for the accident; and New York’s scaffolding and ladder laws, which allow construction workers to step outside the workers’ compensation system and sue their employers directly if they are injured in a fall from scaffolding.

-The following general information about construction site accidents is provided by the New York City personal injury law firm of WeitzPascale From offices in New York, we handle construction accident trials and settlement negotiations on behalf of clients in New York City and throughout the five boroughs.
+The following general information about construction site accidents is provided by the New York City personal injury law firm of WeitzPascale From offices in New York, we handle construction accident trials and settlement negotiations on behalf of clients in New York and throughout the Five Boroughs and Nassau and Suffolk Counties.
 Contact our office for a complimentary case evaluation.

 Construction Accidents – An Overview

 At the personal injury law firm of WeitzPascale, our attorneys have a well-deserved reputation as aggressive and serious trial attorneys.
-We have obtained millions of dollars in jury awards and settlements for injured clients and the surviving family members of fatal accident victims.
+We have obtained millions of dollars in jury awards and settlements for injured clients and the surviving family members of victims of fatal accidents.
 Review our past successes, then contact our office for a complimentary consultation.

 Whether on a small project for an individual homeowner, or for a major commercial development, on a daily basis construction workers must deal with some of the most dangerous working conditions faced by employees in any industry.
 As a result, serious work-related injuries at construction sites occur with an unfortunate frequency.
 Regulations, specifications, inspection requirements, and job safety programs all seek to prevent construction site accidents and promote safety awareness on the part of all parties involved in a construction project.
 But despite these important efforts to deal with the challenge of construction site safety, accidents occur and will undoubtedly continue to occur, due to both the nature of the work itself and the variety of hazards faced by construction workers.
-These hazards can include falls from scaffolds and other elevations, being struck by moving or falling machinery, electrocution, health hazards resulting from exposure to asbestos and chemicals, injuries caused by defective or unreasonably unsafe equipment, and lifting and repetitive motion injuries.
+These hazards can include falls from scaffolds and other heights, being given the wrong or defective tools, working in obstructed passageways or falling through uncovered holes, being struck by moving or falling machinery, electrocution, health hazards resulting from exposure to asbestos and chemicals, injuries caused by defective or unreasonably unsafe equipment, and lifting and repetitive motion injuries.

 If you or a loved one have been injured as a result of a construction accident, the first step in your legal recovery is to meet with a skilled attorney to discuss the situation.
-Issues in your potential case, including compliance with occupational and site safety standards and regulations, engineering issues, and liability and indemnity determinations, all require that your claim be handled by an attorney who is experienced in the area of construction accident liability.
+Issues in your potential case, including compliance with occupational and site safety standards and regulations, engineering issues, and liability and compensation determinations, all require that your claim be handled by an attorney like those at WeitzPascale who is experienced in the area of construction accident liability.

 Who May Be Liable For A Construction Site Injury?

-Depending on the size and sophistication of the construction project, there can be a wide variety of individuals involved at a construction site, including the site’s landowner, design and engineering professionals, contractors (including general, “prime,” and sub-contractors), construction managers, and equipment and material suppliers.
+Depending on the size and complexity of the construction project, there can be a wide variety of individuals involved at a construction site, including the site’s landowner, design and engineering professionals, contractors (including general or “prime contractor” or construction manager and sub-contractors), construction managers, and equipment and material suppliers.
 While many construction projects are based on general contract relationships (where a general contractor retained by the site owner enters into agreements with sub-contractors as needs require), larger projects are increasingly being handled by “construction management” organizations.